 - Student-directed learning.
 We all know what the research says: Students learn better when they can be active participants in their own learning.
-It just seems logical that, when it comes to language, allowing students to do all the talking is the best way to accomplish that.
+It just seems logical that when it comes to language, allowing students to do all the talking is the best way to accomplish that.

 - It can supplement further student-centered work.
 Including the above features in your students’ learning will complement deeper interactive and independent work with the language.
-For example, they might do such work when using FluentU, a platform that offers students a unique and culturally authentic way to engage with real-world content at their own pace.
-FluentU takes real-world videos—like movie trailers, music videos, talks and news—and turns them into personalized language learning lessons.

-Potential problems with the Silent Way
+Potential Problems with the Silent Way Method

-- It may feel strange and scary to students.
+- It may feel strange and scary to some students.
 It is safe to say that your students have never experienced anything quite like the Silent Way before.
 Without adequate explanation or preparation, they might be unsure of how to handle it, especially in the beginning.

 - Check in individually with students who need it from time to time, to make sure that they are okay.
 You can schedule regular meeting times with them, or check in discreetly during class.
 This will help them feel more confident about their progress.

 - Give feedback non-verbally.
 Practice conveying a message with body language, gestures and facial expressions.
 You will be amazed at how much you can communicate to students without saying a word.